 The Public Works Department is responsible for maintaining the infrastructure and utilities of the city and for providing quality services to our citizens.
 The Department ensures that all public works projects are designed and constructed in accordance with city regulations and accepted engineering and construction principles and practices.

 Repair, maintenance, monitoring, and maintaining proper flow within the wastewater collection system are the City’s responsibility.
-Preventative maintenance (to avoid stoppages and sewer backups) and condition-responsive repair work represent a large part of the workload for this division.
-The City maintains 357,134.38 feet or 67.64 miles of water mains.
+Preventative maintenance (to avoid stoppages and sewer backups) and condition-responsive repair work represent a large part of the workload for this division, which maintain 357,134.38 feet or 67.64 miles of waste water and sewer main lines.

 Streets and Roadways

 The City of White Settlement maintains all streets and roadways within the city limits.
 This division is also responsible for the oversight of street overlays and reconstruction roadway projects.